Netatalk/netatalk/doc/manual/AppleTalk.md

 names are published into this segment, "Printers" being the so called "standard zone", forcing dumb AppleTalk devices like Laser printers to show up automatically into this zone.
-AppleTalk printer queues supplied by netatalk's papd can be registered into the zone "Spoolers" simply by adjusting the settings in **papd.conf**(5).
+AppleTalk printer queues supplied by netatalk's **papd** can be registered into the zone "Spoolers" simply by adjusting the settings in *papd.conf*.
 On eth1 we use the different and non-overlapping netrange 1001-2000, set the default zone to "Macs" and publish a fourth zone name "Servers".